Swing bowling: Reverse swing

 Normal swing occurs mostly when the ball is fairly new.
-As it wears more, the aerodynamics of the asymmetry changes and it is more difficult to extract a large amount of swing.
-When the ball becomes very old – around 50 or more overs old – it begins to swing towards the shine.
+As it wears more, the front face is rough enough to make the flow turbulent from the beginning.
+The forward seam on the shiny side triggers a separation of the flow earlier than on the rough side, so when the ball becomes very old – around 50 or more overs old – it begins to swing towards its shiny side.
 It is mainly helpful for bowlers in Test matches.
 This is known as reverse swing, meaning that a natural outswinger will become an inswinger and vice versa.
-However, the new ball may reverse its trajectory if the speed is high (more than 90 mph).
+However, the new ball may reverse its trajectory if the speed is high (more than 90 mph (around 140 km/h)).
 This is also called contrast swing or reverse swing.
-In essence, both sides of a cricket ball have turbulent flow, but in reverse swing, the seam causes the airflow to separate earlier on one side.
-The side of the ball that has been shined experiences quicker airflow, while on the other side, the rougher surface disrupts the airflow, slowing that side of the ball down.
-This causes the ball to swing either outwards or inwards, depending on how it has been released from the hand when bowled, with the ball moving towards the side on which the ball is shined.

 Reverse swing tends to be stronger than normal swing, and to occur late in the ball's trajectory.
-This gives it a very different character from normal swing, and because batsmen experience it less often, they generally find it much more difficult to defend against.
-It is also possible for a ball to swing normally in its early flight, and then to alter its swing as it approaches the batsman.
-This can be done in two ways one for the ball to reverse its direction of swing, giving it an 'S' trajectory: the other is for it to adopt a more pronounced swing in the same direction in which the swing is already curving; either alteration can be devastating for the batsman.
-In the first instance, he is already committed to playing the swing one way, which will be the wrong way to address swing which is suddenly coming from the opposite direction: in the second instance, his stance will be one which is appropriate for the degree, or extent, of the expected swing, and which could suddenly leave him vulnerable to LBW, being caught behind, or bowled.
+This gives it a very different character from normal swing, and because batters experience it less often, they generally find it much more difficult to defend against.
+It is also possible for a ball to swing normally in its early flight, and then to alter its swing as it approaches the batter.
+This can be done in two ways one for the ball to reverse its direction of swing, giving it an 'S' trajectory: the other is for it to adopt a more pronounced swing in the same direction in which the swing is already curving; either alteration can be devastating for the batter.
+In the first instance, they are already committed to playing the swing one way, which will be the wrong way to address swing which is suddenly coming from the opposite direction: in the second instance, their stance will be one which is appropriate for the degree, or extent, of the expected swing, and which could suddenly leave them vulnerable to LBW, being caught behind, or bowled.
 Two consecutive deliveries from Wasim Akram, one of each type, were considered to be the turning point of the 1992 World Cup Final.